 The learning center doesn’t have good books about nature and environment in Bahasa Indonesia, so the green books will be appreciated there.

 Jonas also plans to have a boat so that he can bring the books to other villages in other islands near there.

-This Eco-Library is self-funded by Mr. Jonas.
+This Eco-Education Center is self-funded by Mr. Jonas.

 Generous donation from supporter like you have funded more than 80 Eco-Education Centers across Indonesia.
 Join the movement by donating today.